ruslanmv/Openshift-with-WatsonX-and-PostgreSQL/blog/README.md

 ## 6. Conclusion

-In this tutorial, we demonstrated how to set up a Retrieval-Augmented Generation system using IBM WatsonX on OpenShift with PostgreSQL and pgvector.
-We covered the creation of the OpenShift instance, deployment of PostgreSQL with pgvector, setting up the vector database, and implementing RAG with WatsonX.
+In this tutorial, we demonstrated how to set up a Retrieval-Augmented Generation system using IBM WatsonX.ai on OpenShift AI with PostgreSQL and pgvector.
+We covered the deployment of the Jupyter Langchain (CUDA) image on OpenShift AI, deployment of PostgreSQL with pgvector, setting up the vector database, and implementing RAG with WatsonX.
 This setup enables efficient and effective retrieval of information, enhancing the capabilities of language models with a vector database backend.